List of One Tree Hill characters: Skills Taylor

-Portrayed by Antwon Tanner as a series regular from season four to the thirteenth episode of season seven and in a recurring role in seasons one to three and season seven episode eighteen onwards, Antwon Taylor, also known as Skills, is one of Lucas's best friends from the River Court, who later becomes good friends with Nathan too.
-He begins to date Bevin (Bevin Prince), a cheerleader but their relationship ended sometime in the time-jump between season 4 and 5 leading Skills to tell Jamie that relationships with women named Bevin end badly.
+Portrayed by Antwon Tanner as a series regular from Season 4 to Episode 13 of Season 7 and in a recurring role in Season 1 through 3 and Episode 18 of Season 7 onwards, Antwon Taylor, also known as Skills, is one of Lucas's best friends from the River Court, who later becomes good friends with Nathan too.
+He begins to date Bevin (Bevin Prince), a cheerleader, but their relationship ended sometime in the time-jump between Season 4 and 5, leading Skills to tell Jamie that relationships with women named Bevin end badly.
 He meets someone else online, who turns out to be Nathan's mother, Deb.
 After initially saying nothing can happen, they sleep together and start a relationship.
 Deb later ends the relationship feeling he can do better and deserves to have children and get married, which she does not want to do again.
 He then starts dating Jamie's teacher, Lauren.
 He moves to Los Angeles to start a new job but comes back as he cannot get over Lauren.
 Skills finds out Lauren and Mouth started dating while he was away but later forgives Mouth.
 In Season 9, Skills sees Lauren again and sees that she is pregnant, and thinks that the baby is his, but it is not; the baby is David's (Quinn's ex-husband).
-In the series finale time jump, he's shown to apparently be in a relationship with Bevin again.
+In the series finale time jump, he is shown to apparently be in a relationship with Bevin again.

 Rachel Gatina

-Played by Danneel Harris as a series regular in season four, along with a recurring role during seasons three, five and seven, Rachel Virginia Gatina was introduced as a bad girl and rival to Brooke Davis, before becoming good friends with Brooke and a friend to Mouth.
-In season three she began dating her current boyfriend Cooper Lee.
+Played by Danneel Harris as a series regular in Season 4, along with a recurring role during Season 3, 5 and 7, Rachel Virginia Gatina was introduced as a bad girl and rival to Brooke Davis, before becoming good friends with Brooke and a friend to Mouth.
+In Season 3 she began dating her current boyfriend Cooper Lee.
 She was originally obese before undergoing plastic surgery treatments to alter her appearance before moving to Tree Hill.
-In season four she tries to break up Nathan and Haley but fails which causes Haley to confront her.
-In the time gap between seasons four and five, she worked for Brooke's company "Clothes Over Bros" and began using drugs which forced Brooke to let her go.
+In Season 4 she tries to break up Nathan and Haley but fails which causes Haley to confront her.
+In the time gap between Season 4 and 5, she worked for Brooke's company "Clothes Over Bros" and began using drugs which forced Brooke to let her go.
 However, after finding her lying unconscious from an overdose in her private New York apartment, Brooke decides to bring her back to Tree Hill to look after her.
-Rachel then (after being taunted by Victoria that she'll never really recover from her addiction and is kidding herself) steals Brooke's money and leaves.
-In season seven she returns and is married to Dan Scott and is the mastermind behind his Redemption TV series.
+Rachel then (after being taunted by Victoria that she will never really recover from her addiction and is kidding herself) steals Brooke's money and leaves.
+In Season 7, she returns and is married to Dan Scott and is the mastermind behind his Redemption TV series.
 She suggests they film a scene in the hallway where Dan murdered Keith, which disgusts him.
 After realizing the sort of person she is, Dan gives all his money to charity and divorces her, leaving Rachel with nothing.